ga4gh/Get-Started-with-GA4GH-APIs/sessions/starterkits/part_3_drs_passports/README.md

 <img width="1009" alt="passport-broker-user-id" src="https://user-images.githubusercontent.com/89084962/175366273-f053ca18-583b-444d-b8c2-d9923b6cedf6.png">
 * A successful sign-up will create a new user in the Passport Broker database

-### 9. Confirm User Creation and Grant Visas
+### 9. Acting as an Admin, Confirm User Creation and Grant Visas

-Go to Jupyter Notebook using a browser on your local machine and follow the steps in `./admin_notebooks/2_Grant_Visas_to_User.ipynb` notebook to confirm the user's presence in the Passport Broker Database and grant them the necessary visas.
+Go to Jupyter Notebook using a browser on your local machine and follow the steps in `./notebooks/4_Grant_Visas_to_User.ipynb` notebook to confirm the user's presence in the Passport Broker Database and grant them the necessary visas.

 ```
 Get-Started-with-GA4GH-APIs